Great Empires of North America, Part 1: The Old World

 Their realm was the heart of civilization — until the apocalypse came.
-Meet the great masters of Central Asia’s last golden age.
+Meet the Persians: enlightened lords of Central Asia’s final golden age.

-It might surprise you, then, to learn that none of this comes from Arabia.
-Not at all.
+It might surprise you, then, to learn that none of this — not one bit of it — comes from Arabia at all.

 When the armies of Muhammad rode eastward in the 620s CE, they brought none of these gifts with them.